-Our research is aimed at understanding the neural circuitry and cellular, and molecular mechanisms underlying development, plasticity, and evolution of visual and auditory pathways in the brain.
+Our research is aimed at understanding the neural circuitry and cellular/molecular mechanisms underlying development, plasticity, and evolution of visual and auditory pathways in the brain.
 We conduct basic neuroscience research that has implications for traumatic brain injury, optic nerve regeneration, learning and memory, and neurological diseases such as schizophrenia, epilepsy, and autism.

-The Pallas Lab is currently in the Neuroscience Institute at Georgia State University.
-As of summer 2019, we will move to the Neuroscience and Behavior Program in the Biology Department at the University of Massachusetts-Amherst and create a new and much improved Pallas Lab!
+The Pallas Lab has moved from the Neuroscience Institute at Georgia State University to the Neuroscience and Behavior Program in the Biology Department at the University of Massachusetts-Amherst, in order to create a new and improved Pallas Lab!

 [Image credit: M. Shribak and T. Balmer]

 Contact after August 1, 2019:Program in Neuroscience and BehaviorDept. of BiologyUniversity of Massachusetts221 Morrill Science Center III611 North Pleasant StreetAmherst, MA 01003-9297 firstname.lastname@example.org

 The science done in the Pallas lab depends on the diverse perspectives of our team members.
 We are committed to equity in our lab group and in society.
 We condemn the systemic racism and police brutality that has again resulted in the murder of black men and women.

 NEWS: Our first degu visual system poster got a lot of attention at SfN 2019 in Chicago!
 Thanks to all of my Chilean colleagues at U Chile-Santiago for their hard work: Postdoc Dr. Natalia Marquez, students Alfonso Deichler and Ignacio Perales, and PIs Prof. Jorge Mpodozis, Prof. Juan-Carlos Letelier, and Prof. Gonzalo Marin.